 Facebook has always been my favorite place to get new clients.
 But that certainly doesn’t mean it’s the only place!
 There are tons of different ways you can score clients.
 The trick is to try stuff and see what works for you!
 If Instagram is already your favorite social media platform, it’s kind of a no-brainer that marketing on Instagram might be a good idea for you.

 Instagram is probably my second or third favorite platform (after Facebook and Pinterest), but I’ve actually been getting into it a lot more lately, especially since they added the Stories feature.

-And, truth be told (at least according to this study), Instagram gets 10x the engagement than Facebook, and people tend to be more interested when moving from the platform to outside websites, compared to other social platforms.
+And, truth be told (at least according to this study), Instagram has 58x more engagement per follower than Facebook, and people tend to be more interested when moving from the platform to outside websites, compared to other social platforms.

 In fact, I’ve gotten quite a few clients from Instagram, so I know first-hand what a great client acquisition tool it can be.